Zodiac by Ai Weiwei

-The Last Secret of the Secret Annex | The Untold Story of Anne Frank, Her Silent Protector, and a Family Betrayal by Joop van Wijk-Voskuijl and Jeroen De Bruyn looks deeper into the stories surrounding the Frank family and those protecting them in the secret annex.
+The Last Secrets of Anne Frank | The Untold Story of Her Silent Protector by Joop van Wijk-Voskuijl and Jeroen De Bruyn looks deeper into the stories surrounding the Frank family and those protecting them in the secret annex.

 I Have No Enemies by Perry Link and Wu Dazhi